 List formal post-secondary education in reverse chronological order.
 You may include honours, awards, thesis titles, topics and supervisors in this section if not discussed elsewhere.
 Training courses may be included here or in another section such as “Professional Development” or “Additional Training”.

 3. Awards and Distinctions

 List awards and honours in reverse chronological order.
 If you have only one award/honour per degree, you may choose to place them under the appropriate degree in the “Education” section.
-If you are applying for a research position and have received awards, put this section on the first page, after education to catch the reader’s attention.
+If you are applying for a research position and have received awards, scholarships or funding, put this section on the first page, after education to catch the reader’s attention.

 4. Research Interests / Research Techniques

 In short, bulleted format, list your existing research interests and/or point to future directions for your research.
 This section may also detail technical skills such as research techniques and/or knowledge of specialized equipment, coding languages, etc. if not discussed elsewhere.